 Dr. Lee-hsia Hsu Ting Endowed Graduate Fellowship in Information Studies

-In 1956 she and her husband immigrated to the United States under the Chinese Refuge Relief Act.
+In 1956 she and her husband immigrated to the United States under the Chinese Refugee Relief Act.
 In 1965 she received an MLS in library science from the Graduate School of Library Science at The University of Texas.
 She worked for the Harlingen, Pharr, San Juan, and Alamo public schools as a school librarian and also taught extension courses for the Library School of The University of Texas, as well as summer school of Wisconsin State University – Eau Claire.

 Dr. Ting was active in her profession.
 During her tenure as president of the Chinese American Librarians Association (1980-1981), she was instrumental in having a Chinese delegation of librarians attend the American Library Association annual conference.
 She also contributed to donating books to China through the Books for China Foundation.
 She died on January 7, 2005.

 UT Austin helped Lee-hsia.
 This endowment will help UT Austin educate more students, who will become future scholars in information studies.
 The scholarship will help good students who want to study for an advanced degree.

 The donor of this endowment, Mrs. Leewen H. Shen, was born in Shanghai in the late 1920s.
 She was the third of four daughters.
 Her parents had only one son.
 Even though in China sons were always treasured by families, especially an only son, Shen’s parents raised, loved, and educated the four daughters equally.
 Shen’s father was an engineer and an educator.
 He would tell his children he would not have much money for their dowries and said, “A university education will serve as your dowry; it will enable you to earn a good living and raise a good family.”
 As a result, even then in the 1940s in China, all of Shen’s siblings graduated from the university.